saizk/scryptool/README.md

 ------------------------------------------------------------

 ### 5. OTHER WRAPPERS
-Uncompleted API Wrappers with an example endpoint request.
+Simple API Wrappers with an example endpoint request.
 * **Glassnode API:** Parameter parsing and requesting.
 * **Kraken-Futures API:** Parameter parsing and requesting.